10 Common SEO Mistakes That Kill Your Rankings

 Frustrating?
 Absolutely.
 Fixable?
 Usually, yes.

-1. Publishing Thin Content
+1. Publishing thin content

 Google's March 2024 Core Update went hard after thin content.
-Pages with little substance, recycled ideas, or AI-generated fluff got crushed.
+Pages with little substance, recycled ideas, AI-generated fluff got crushed.

 "Looking for the best coffee shop in Melbourne?
 Our Melbourne coffee shop is the best coffee shop in Melbourne for coffee lovers who want coffee in Melbourne."

 Fix it: Write for humans.
-Use your target keyword naturally in the title, H1, and meta description.
+Use your target keyword naturally in the title, H1, meta description.
 Then forget about it.
 Cover the topic thoroughly using related terms.
 If it sounds weird when you read it out loud, rewrite it.

-3. Ignoring Technical SEO
+3. Ignoring technical SEO

 You can write the best content on the internet.
 Doesn't matter if Google can't crawl it.